Ole Kristian Langås

-Ole Kristian Langås (born 7 May 1993) is a Norwegian footballer who plays as a striker for Ull/Kisa.
+Ole Kristian Langås (born 7 May 1993) is a Norwegian footballer who plays as a striker for Eidsvold Turn.

 Club career

 Langås was born in Bærum, but did not grow up there.
 He started his football career in Hvam IL, joining neighbors Raumnes & Årnes in 2008.
 He played briefly for their senior team on the fifth tier.
 Ahead of the 2009 season he signed a contract with Rosenborg BK.
 He would finish lower secondary school in the spring of 2009 while being loaned back to Raumnes & Årnes.
 He made his debut for Rosenborg's first team in a 2011 pre-season friendly.
 However, he never played a competitive match and was released in August 2012.
 He could not secure a contract with neighbours Ranheim, and trialled with Strømmen before signing for second-tier Ullensaker/Kisa.

 He made his debut for Ull/Kisa in the 3–0 defeat against Start on 13 August 2012.
 He scored his first goal for the club in the 3–0 victory against Alta on 2 September 2012.
 Ahead of the 2014 season he moved up a tier, to Sandnes Ulf.
 He made his first-tier debut in April 2014 against Brann.

 Ahead of the 2016 season he moved to his old team Ull/Kisa.

+Following a lengthy stay in Ull/Kisa, he moved on to Eidsvold Turn in 2023.
+He was also employed by Stabæk Fotball as a physiotherapist.